 - Top 10 in the UK for Research Quality (Psychology, Complete University Guide, 2021).

 - Top 20 in the UK for Graduate Prospects (Marketing, Complete University Guide, 2020).

 You will experience a wide range of high quality learning experiences from informative large-scale interactive lectures, to smaller group sessions such as tutorials, where you will discuss the course material with your tutors and peers, and labs, where you will learn key practical skills for psychological research; plus there will be opportunities to work with our expert staff on a one-to-one basis.
-We utilise a wide range of assessments linked to learning outcomes such as: class tests/end of year examinations (unseen essay, short answer or multiple choice questions), essays, research reports (group or individual), presentations, statistics assignments, and oral presentations.
+You will be assessed throughout the course using a wide range of methods linked to learning outcomes, including: class tests/end of year examinations (unseen essay, short answer or multiple choice questions), essays, research reports (group or individual), presentations, statistics assignments, and oral presentations.

 Professionally accredited courses provide industry-wide recognition of the quality of your qualification.

 How to apply

 If your application is completed by the following date, it’s guaranteed to be considered:

 15 January*If you apply after this deadline, universities or colleges don’t have to consider your application if they’ve filled their spaces, so the sooner you apply, the better!

 You will need these codes when you add a choice to your application.